Zero-Shot Coreset Selection via Iterative Subspace Sampling: Abstract

 \section{Abstract}

-Deep learning increasingly relies on massive data with substantial costs for storage, annotation, and model training.
-To reduce these costs, coreset selection aims to find a representative subset of data to train models while ideally performing on par with the full data training.
-State-of-the-art coreset methods use carefully-designed criteria to quantify the importance of each data example via ground truth labels and dataset-specific training, then select examples whose scores lie in a certain range to construct a coreset.
-These methods work well in their respective settings, however, they cannot select data that are unlabeled, which is the majority of real-world data.
-To that end, this paper motivates and formalizes the problem of unlabeled coreset selection to enable greater scale and reduce annotation costs for deep learning.
-As a solution, we develop \textbf{Z}ero-Shot \textbf{Core}set Selection (ZCore), a method that efficiently selects coresets without ground truth labels or training on candidate data.
-Instead, ZCore uses existing foundation models to generate a zero-shot embedding space for unlabeled data, then quantifies the relative importance of each example based on overall coverage and redundancy within the embedding distribution.
-We evaluate ZCore on four datasets and outperform several state-of-the-art label-based methods, leading to a strong baseline for future research in unlabeled coreset selection.
-On ImageNet, ZCore selections achieve a downstream model accuracy of 53.99\% with only 10\% training data, which outperforms label-based methods while removing annotation requirements for 1.15 million images.
-Our code is publicly available at \url{https://github.com/voxel51/zcore}.
+Deep learning increasingly relies on massive data with substantial storage, annotation, and training costs.
+To reduce costs, coreset selection finds a representative subset of data to train models while ideally performing on par with the full data training.
+To maximize performance, current state-of-the-art coreset methods select data using dataset-specific ground truth labels and training.
+However, these methodological requirements prevent selection at scale on real-world, unlabeled data.
+To that end, this paper addresses the selection of coresets that achieve state-of-the-art performance but without using any labels or training on candidate data.
+Instead, our solution, \textbf{Z}ero-Shot \textbf{Core}set Selection via Iterative Subspace Sampling (ZCore), uses previously-trained foundation models to generate zero-shot, high-dimensional embedding spaces to interpret unlabeled data.
+ZCore then iteratively quantifies the relative value of all candidate data based on coverage and redundancy in numerous subspace distributions.
+Finally, ZCore selects a coreset sized for any data budget to train downstream models.
+We evaluate ZCore on four datasets and outperform several state-of-the-art label-based methods, especially at low data rates that provide the most substantial cost reduction.~On ImageNet, ZCore selections for 10\% training data achieve a downstream validation accuracy of 53.99\%, which outperforms prior label-based methods and removes annotation and training costs for 1.15 million images.\footnote[3]{~Code available at \url{https://github.com/voxel51/zcore}.}